pereznetworks/A-Fetch-API-and-Modular-Demo-A-Complete-Employee-Directory-Site/technicalReadme.md

     - layout for modal window
     - add a hover state to the employee items

-### PHASE 3: Advanced Features
+## PHASE 3: Advanced Features

-  - filter the directory by name or username.
+### filter the directory by name or username.

   - To do this, you’ll need to request a random user nationality
   - that will only return data in the English alphabet.

   - Only data in the English alphabet, or latin charset, should be returned by the api call

   -  Note: you don't have to rely on the API to return search results.

   - You'll need to write functionality that ...
   - filters results once they already on the page.

-  - move back and forth with-in the modal window.
+### browse employee details with-in the modal window.

   - Add a way to toggle back and forth
-    - between employees when the modal window is open.
+  - browse between employees when the modal window is open.

 #### [Back to Project Home](README.md)